 ARO Introduction

-This is a very common alert whos' primary aim is to let you know which endpoints don't have the Field Effect agent installed.
+This is a very common alert with the primary aim to let you know which endpoints don't have the Field Effect agent installed.

 The Field Effect appliance continually scans your network and log files, and checks hosts its sees against the list of endpoints you have installed.
 When a host is seen that is not on that list, it will appear in this alert.